Skip to main content

 Transaction costs

-New developers joining Juno are given credits to create a mission control and their first satellite.
+New developers who join Juno are granted credits to create a mission control and their initial satellite.

-To create additional satellites, a fee of 0.5 ICP is required, in addition to the costs required by the infrastructure to create the smart contract.
+To create additional satellites, a fee of 0.3 ICP is necessary, along with the infrastructure costs for setting up the smart contract.

-Please note that further transaction fees may be required in the future and prices and models are subject to change.
+Please note that additional transaction fees may be introduced in the future, and pricing and models are subject to change.

 Sending ICP to Your Mission Control